web analytics

 A healthy prostate is responsible for producing fluid that transports sperm during ejaculation.

-Main actual cause or causes of prostate cancer remain unknown and there is not relevant risk factors between sexual intercourse and prostate cancer.
+The main actual cause or causes of prostate cancer remain unknown, and there are no relevant risk factors between sexual intercourse and prostate cancer.

 However, nearly a quarter of a million new cases of prostate cancer will be diagnosed with Prostate cancer every year.